chroma-space/cybersphere/insula/index.md

 ###Active participant: description of the experience

-Playful tactile experience:
+A playful tactile experience: participant b improvises to a visual score projected on the body of participant a

 The participant sees environmental projections on participant a ’s body: through headphones receives audio prompts about how to create tactile responses to these visualisations.
 The participant responds to environmental projections, painting on the canvas of the reclining participants body.
-Active and playful they improvise to this visual score projected on the body.

-The two participants switch roles at the end to experience the opposite experience.
+_The two participants can switch roles at the end to experience the opposite experience._

 ###Technical Equipment